ammaritiz/LexisNexisHackathon17/documents/REPORT.md

 #REPORT MILESTONE

-This report contains a description of the problem the bot solves.
-It also mentions its primary features and talks about some limitations and future work.
+This final report of our Triage bot project contains (1) a description of the problem the bot solves, (2) the bot's primary features, and (3) some limitations and future work for our bot.

 ##The Problem: